jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/special_operations.rst

    :file: special_operations.csv
    :header-rows: 1

-Every general has Corps Reorganization, but the rest 3 special operations are different for each one.
+Almost every general has Corps Reorganization.
+The rest 3 special operations are different for each one.

 .. csv-table:: Generals
    :file: generals.csv